martinberlin/cale-idf/README.md

 CalEPD supports currently the most popular epaper sizes and four color models (4.2, 5.83, 7.5 and 12.48 inches).

 - Use **refactor/oop** to try the latest features.
 Only after days or even weeks of testing, it will be merged in master, and eventually land in a new [CalEPD epaper component release](https://github.com/martinberlin/CalEPD)
 - If you are interested in LVGL / UX please check our project [lv_port_esp32-epaper](https://github.com/martinberlin/lv_port_esp32-epaper).
-In this experimental LVGL esp32 fork we are exploring the possibility to make UX in this diplays.
+In this experimental LVGL esp32 fork we are exploring the possibility to make UX in fast paralell displays.

 Parallel epapers need to have an [EPDiy board](https://github.com/vroland/epdiy/tree/master/hardware) or a [Lilygo T5-4.7 inches epaper](https://github.com/Xinyuan-LilyGO/LilyGo-EPD47).